kiminzajnr/Python_Projects/README.md

 =============================================

-# End of civilization simulator
+# End of civilization predictor
 *Note, This Is Entirely Fictional*